Greater Springfield Partnership launches $6.5 million plan to grow economy

 The effort includes billboards across the community that remind people how much time they miss out on and how much gas they use by commuting outside the community, as well as videos on gas station pumps and television advertisements, Hobbs said.
 Using zip code information, advertisements are targeted to people who are known to work outside of Clark County.

-The marketing directs people to ClarkCounty.Jobs, which will connect to a person’s YouScience profile in the future, Hobbs said.
+The marketing directs people to ClarkCounty.Jobs, which will connect to individuals’ YouScience profiles in the future, Hobbs said.
 YouScience is an aptitude career assessment that all Clark County schools use to find the best career opportunities for students.

-Hobbs said the website will use the aptitude test to do an “initial match of careers and internships” based on the results, which is the first program of its kind.
-By 2025, there will be dedicated YouScience navigators in the schools to sit down one-on-one with students to go over results “in a very curated way.”
+Hobbs said the website will use the aptitude test to do an “initial match of careers and internships” based on the results.
+The program is the first of its kind, and by 2025, there will be dedicated YouScience navigators in the schools to sit down one-on-one with students to go over results “in a very curated way.”

 “We think this is going to be the key to really get people on a college or career or military pathway,” Hobbs said.